 - Use the filling in baked jacket potatoes (white potatoes).

-- Top these tuna boats with cranions – crispy fried onions – for lovely axture and flavour.
+- Top these tuna boats with cranions – crispy fried onions – for lovely texture and flavour.

 YOU MIGHT ALSO LIKE